Azure-Samples/communication-services-javascript-quickstarts/lookup-phone-number/README.md

 ## Run the code

 From a console prompt, navigate to the directory containing the number-lookup-quickstart.js file, then execute the following node command to run the app.
+Replace the `<target-phone-number>` with the number you want to look up.

-node number-lookup-quickstart.js
+node number-lookup-quickstart.js <target-phone-number>